jomartin-999/spring-boot-for-vmware-gemfire/documentation/clientcache-applications.md

 GfshServer  | 10.0.0.121(GfshServer:30270)<v1>:1025
 ```

-Then modify the `SpringBootApacheGeodeCacheServerApplication` class to
+Then modify the `SpringBootGemFireCacheServerApplication` class to
 connect to the existing cluster:

 Example 6.
 Spring Boot [vmware-gemfire-name] `CacheServer` Application